 This modification works by using accounting-logic to add a kind of morality to the corporation, instilling positive values that align the AI’s goals with our own.
 What we are talking about here is functional capitalism: encouraging these big public entities to engage in competition and seek profits without encouraging cheating via the externalization loophole.

 In games like these, where stakes are high and victory improbable, a wise player takes no chances and installs every protection available.
-My professional recommendation as a financial analyst is to enslave the public corporation to society, rather than continue acting as pathetic excuse-making slaves to the dumb-AI.
-And I wouldn't be shy about doing it, either.
+My recommendation as a financial analyst is to enslave public corporations to society, rather than continue acting as pathetic excuse-making slaves to our own creations.

-But the difficult part is getting into a position of power, to write this new code into corporate law, and to put humans back in control.
+But the difficult part is getting into a position of power, to delete existing corporate law, and author a new sensible corporate algorithm.
 Gaining public support is difficult since the problem is too complicated for most people to understand.
-Any attempt to gain support from the masses will be met with corporate apologism and the tendency of those who are oppressed and brainwashed to defend their oppressor and protect corporate profits.
-There is also the circular nature of the problem: people living in dysfunctional times cannot conceive of a future state of functionality – nor do they have anything functional to grasp onto so they can make it to that future state.
+Any attempt to gain support from the public will be met with corporate apologism and the tendency of those who are oppressed and brainwashed to defend their oppressor and protect corporate profits.
+There is also the circular nature of the problem: people living in dysfunctional times cannot conceive of a future state of functionality — nor do they have anything functional to grasp onto so they can make it to that future state.

 As grim as this situation seems, let’s keep plodding forward.
 Now that we understand the root problem and have proposed some solutions, let’s move to the final step of this analysis where we define possible outcomes and assign probabilities.